green7ea/blog/README.md

 C and C++ don't actually provide a mechanism for providing a list of include directories, that is up to the compiler which causes a few problems with cross platform development.

-Build tools are usually responsible for having a list of include directories and providing them to the compiler in the desired format.
+Build tools are usually responsible for providing the compiler with a list of include directories in the correct format.

 ## Include Guards

-When you include a file, there is an include guard.
-This include guard sets a variable the first time it is run so that including the same file a second time doesn't cause any problems.
+When you include a header, there is usually a `#ifndef` and `#define` statement at the top of the file and a corresponding `#endif` at the bottom.
+We call this an include guard.
+It is responsible for setting a variable the first time it is run so that including the same file a second time doesn't redefine things that exist and cause the compiler to panic.

 ```
 #ifndef __FILENAME__